 If you plan to fly while your items are being moved in a portable container or by professional movers, there are a few ways you can make the trip more affordable.
 Buy your tickets about three weeks to four months before your move to lock in a good price, especially if your move is during the summer or holidays.
 If you have a credit card with airline miles or travel points, consider using those to cut down on travel expenses.

 Moving boxes, floor pads, closet and wardrobe boxes, and moving dollies can all be rented or purchased from moving companies.
 Keep in mind that the price of packing supplies can range from $100-$350.
 Fortunately, there are a few ways you can save money on moving equipment:

 - Get free moving boxes from local grocery or department stores.

 - Search Craigslist for used boxes and inexpensive packing supplies.

 - Check stores like Dollar General, Dollar Tree, or Family Dollar for tape, labels, and other items.

 - Save newspapers and grocery store ads to wrap delicate items.
 You can also use scarves, pillows and pillowcases, socks, or seasonal clothes to protect items.

 You may need a storage unit before, during, or after your move.
 Self storage is available in a range of sizes from as small as 25 square feet to as large as 300+ square feet, with monthly rates that vary based on the size and type of unit.
 Getting a storage unit while you’re in the process of buying a house or renting a home can help you pack items and keep them out of the way before you move.

 If you’re driving a personal vehicle or moving truck across the country but need help loading and unloading your belongings, you can hire short-term movers to help with moving labor for around $25-$50 per hour.
 You can find movers through truck rental companies or websites like Moving Help.

 Ready to move cross country?
 Extra Space Storage has storage facilities throughout the U.S. that can help with your transition.
-Find a storage unit near you!
+Find a storage rental near you!